Annabelle Padwick – Founder, Director and Therapist

 Driving for a change from government to make gardening and ‘Grow Your Own’ in particular a prescribed therapy option for those suffering with mental ill heath, low confidence and loneliness.
 Actually…why drive the change, when you can create it?!
 That is Annabelle’s goal, vision and day to day mission.

-Annabelle is a qualified physical and mental health first aider, and proud to be an Ambassador for Thrive, the UK National Charity which changes lives through gardening.
+Annabelle is a qualified physical and mental health first aider, member of the National Autistic Society and proud to be an Ambassador for Thrive, the UK National Charity which changes lives through gardening.